 A true bookworm will know the joy of spending endless hours of reading.

-Always buried in books, disconnected from the outside world.
 In Dear Reader author Cathy Rentzenbrink discusses this very notion.

 How she is rarely seen without her nose in a book.
 In every chapter she discusses a book that changed her life or helped her overcome the struggle.